scottwater/blog/blog/_posts/2019-08-09-five-new-apps.md

 Most of these are merely new to me, not necessarily new apps.

+Update...

-[CleanShot](https://getcleanshot.com) - I have been using Droplr for the last couple of years, but recently switched to CleanShot.
+~~[CleanShot](https://getcleanshot.com) - I have been using Droplr for the last couple of years, but recently switched to CleanShot.
 It has a very clean UI and is simple to use.
-There is no built-in sharing (still using Droplr there), but overall it is excellent.
+There is no built-in sharing (still using Droplr there), but overall it is excellent.~~

+[CloudApp](https://www.getcloudapp.com) - I am still a big fan of CleanShot, however, the lack of built-in sharing gave me a wandering eye. 😏 I did a bit more research and found another app that has existed for years...CloudApp.
+Similarly to CleanShot, it has an easy to use interface and just about everything you want from an app like this, including built-in sharing (custom URL and all).
+I have been using it for a couple of weeks now and I am very happy with it.

 [CommandTab Plus](http://commandtab.noteifyapp.com) - OS X spaces are a great way to organize working on different tasks.
 However, if you frequently use ⌘+Tab, you can accidentally select an app in a different space and end up leaving your current space.
 CommandTab Plus solves this by changing ⌘+Tab to only show you the apps in your current space.
 This app has made a considerable improvement in my productivity since I can more easily jump back into something without restarting everything.